glennj/exercism.io/tcl/leap/README.md

 # Leap

+Welcome to Leap on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a year, report if it is a leap year.

 The tricky thing here is that a leap year in the Gregorian calendar occurs: